 High-pass filters are circuits that ideally leave high frequency signals untouched from input to output and completely block low-frequency signals, or signals with a frequency lower than a specified cutoff.
 With applications in science, engineering, and consumer products, high-pass filters come in two varieties: passive and active.
-Passive filters are much simpler circuits, but active filters can be adjusted after manufacturing to change the cutoff frequency.
+Passive filters are much simpler circuits, but active filters can amplify their inputs as well as filter them.
 Of course neither type of filter behaves ideally, and this experiment aims to characterize the differences in behavior of these two types of filter under extreme circumstances.
-In the world of perfect theory and ideal behavior, there should be no difference between the filters, but what I'm testing is how non-ideal behavior such as signal noise, the complexity of the active filter, and the difference between the first-order passive filter and the second-order active filter affect real-world performance.
+In the world of perfect theory and ideal behavior, there should be no difference between the filters, but what I'm testing is how nonideal behavior such as signal noise, the complexity of the active filter, and the difference between the first-order passive filter and the second-order active filter affect real-world performance.